coolharsh55/hdd-indexer/README.md

 #### Load
 Downloads and updates metadata for movies in database.
 The loader requires internet connectivity and will not function without it.
 It can take a substantial amount of time based on number of movies in database.
 Since this is not a complete release, some times the loader module can get stuck.
 You can stop the module safely in such cases.

+#### Export
+Exports a list of movies in database to a text file that is served as a download in the browser.
+The exported list can be ordered by various criterions such as release date, title, IMDb score, etc.

+#### Organize
+Renames files by their movie titles, and re-organizes them in folder based on selected criterion.
+All uncategorized files are moved to _'uncategorized'_ folder, and all non-movie files are movied to _'other files'_ folder.

 ## More Info

 ### Framework - Django/py2.7